kobotoolbox/docs/source/kobocollect-android.md

 # Collecting Data with KoBoCollect on Android

 KoBoCollect is KoBoToolbox's data collection app and can be installed on any Android phone or tablet through the Google Play Store.
-To install the app on your Android device, click `here <https://play.google.com/store/apps/details?id=org.koboc.collect.android>`_.
+To install the app on your Android device, [click here](https://play.google.com/store/apps/details?id=org.koboc.collect.android).

-To get help troubleshooting common issues, please refer to this `article <https://support.kobotoolbox.org/en/articles/592367-troubleshooting-kobocollect-android-application>`_.
+To get help troubleshooting common issues, please refer to [this article](https://support.kobotoolbox.org/en/articles/592367-troubleshooting-kobocollect-android-application).

 To learn how to get started with KoBoCollect, follow the steps and tips below: